18F/myusa-ux/research/usability/sprint33_small-business-script.md

 We're going to do today is called a talk-aloud activity -- I'd like to you say what you're thinking as you go through the pages.

 We're still working on it, so this is more like a Powerpoint online than it is a real website.
 Not all of it is interactive.
 You will likely click on things that don't work.
 That's ok.
+We'll tell you if that happens.

-_Ask them to go to Invision liveshare link and sign in_
+_Ask them to go to Invision liveshare link and sign in.
+Let them know that it might take a moment to load_

 ### Front page of sample site

 So, let's say you've come to BusinessUSA looking for financing opportunities.
-You find a feature -- the access financing wizard -- that will help you find relevant opportunities for your business.
+You find a page -- this page --  with the access financing wizard -- that will help you find relevant opportunities for your business.

 What would you do next?

-_[If s/he wouldn't log in, ask them to log in]_
+[If s/he wouldn't log in, ask them to log in anyway]

 ### Choose how to log in?